Category: EasternLoop2016

 The row of coke ovens are still there.
 You can see where the Company Store was.
 You’ve heard the song 16 Tons by Tennessee Ernie Ford?
 “I owe my soul to the company store…” wasn’t far from the truth.
 Miners worked long hours in dangerous conditions to earn their pay.
 When the only store around was owned by the mining company…well, prices weren’t fair and miners usually ended up owing the Company Store more money than they made each week.

 Yup, that’s coal!
-We saw it everywhere.
+We saw it everywhere while we were exploring the Nuttallburg ruins.
 The only other place we’ve seen it so easily available is in Alaska.

 We took advantage of the fire pit and had roasted hot dogs and s’mores several nights.
 You might be surprised to know that most of the RV Parks we go to don’t have a fire pit and don’t allow fires at the campsites.
 So…we indulged and took advantage of the fire pit while we stayed at Babcock State Park!

 We loved West Virginia more than we expected to!
-One of our favorite things to do is talk to locals.
+One of our favorite things to do as we move around is talk to the locals of each area.
 You really get a feel for an area when you chat with the people who live there.
 West Virginia is filled with hard working, genuinely nice folks that are trying to make ends meat in a dying state.
-Every time a mine is closed it’s taking jobs and livelihood away from an entire community.
+Every time a mine is closed it’s taking jobs and livelihoods away from an entire community.
 I encourage everyone to take a trip to West Virginia this summer.
 Go explore and support the small towns and communities that depend on tourism to stay alive.

 We spent a week at the Huntington/Fox Fire KOA just outside of Charleston.
 It’s giving our favorite RV Park a run for its money.
 The owners are super friendly, and really care about your stay.
 The park is very clean and family friendly.